Motor Cable Assemblyfor Motion-Control OEMs

 Connector risk is visible before PO

-The case-bank program had a specified PTC component with a 12-14 week lead time and connector limits on a 200kpcs/year opportunity.
+The representative program had a specified component with a long lead time and connector limits on a high-volume annual opportunity.
 We separate sourcing risk, approved alternates, and no-substitution rules before price approval.

 Trade-offs are documented